Bienio progresista: Background

 After a decade of rule by the Moderates, the Spanish were aware of massive government corruption in the entrenched Moderate regime.
 Furthermore, all but the wealthiest were disenfranchised by a system of census suffrage that left less than one percent of the population eligible to participate in the country's electoral politics.

 The perceived injustice of this situation provoked protests and subversive movements.
 These movements were led by those liberal leaders who were not in accord with the Moderate government.
-For the most part, this meant the Progressives, but there were also moderates such as General Leopoldo O'Donnell who were simply opposed to what an increasingly corrupt and ineffective regime.
+For the most part, this meant the Progressives, but there were also moderates such as General Leopoldo O'Donnell who were simply opposed to what was an increasingly corrupt and ineffective regime.

 The dismissal of prime minister Juan Bravo Murillo toward the end of 1852 marked the acceleration of the decline of the Moderate regime.
 The government attempted to rule by decree, ignoring its own constitution.
 Even many of the most prominent Moderates were unhappy with the cabinet that had been hand-picked by the queen mother Maria Christina of the Two Sicilies.
 Francisco Martínez de la Rosa, Alejandro Mon y Menéndez and Leopoldo O'Donnell wished to form a government that would restore the country's confidence without handing power over to the Progressives, but they were excluded from any role in the government.